-Unit 4: Human Body and Movement Development
+Unit 4: Human Body and Movement Developments

-Every individual must have good knowledge of what the body can do and how it works.
-The body is fragile and must be cared for in order to maintain its composition and functions.
+It is very important that every individual must have good knowledge of what the body can do and how it works.
+It is fragile and must be cared for in order to maintain its composition and functions.
 The body moves in several different directions and with the help of certain elements that make up the body composition.
 The body systems play an important role in keeping the body functioning smoothly through the life span of a person.

 Individuals must have in depth knowledge of anatomy, physiology and biomechanics of the human body.
-These key areas are very crucial to and in the developments of different types of movements for different purposes.
+These key areas are very crucial to and in the developments of different types of movements for different purposes, in different contexts and situations with the use objects and partners.
 Movement is very important in developing sporting and game skills.
 They are the building blocks of an athlete's path way to pursuing sports both for pleasure and as a career.
-There are five broad categories of movement skills that students will experience during the activity classes;